Our Frequently Asked Questions

 Read More

-Cerebral palsy (CP) is a group of motor disorders caused by an injury or abnormality in the parts of the brain that control movement.
-While some cases of CP are congenital (exist at birth or inherited), many are caused by preventable birth injuries.
-In these situations, the child likely would not have developed cerebral palsy...
+Cerebral palsy is caused by an injury or abnormality in the parts of a baby’s brain that control movement.
+While some cases of cerebral palsy are congenital (present at birth or are inherited by genetics), many cases are caused by preventable birth injuries.
+In these cases, the doctor or hospital makes a mistake that causes...

 Read More